 But it’s still not for everyone.

 For aspiring dancers, this is a hard pill to swallow.
-It’s easier to just ignore the pitfalls that are littered throughout the jungle.
-Regardless of the socio-economic reasons for this influx of Sapphires and Diamonds—whether it’s feminism, the worship of strippers turned pseudo-celebrities, or just pure “good old” self-preservation—behind the velvet curtain, and underneath the thick skin of strong women who wear a different type of stiletto is an undeniable struggle to handle the challenges of being an exotic dancer.
+It’s easier to ignore the pitfalls that are littered throughout the jungle.
+Regardless of the socio-economic reasons for this influx of Sapphires and Diamonds—whether it’s the worship of strippers turned pseudo-celebrities, the popularity of reality television, or just pure “good old” self-preservation—behind the velvet curtain and underneath the thick skin of strong women who wear a different type of stiletto, is an undeniable struggle to handle the challenges of being an exotic dancer.

 The decision to “flash for cash” takes real strength.
 Forget about the decision made by King James or any other person in the limelight—the decision to take one’s talents to the jungle comes with pain that is seen and unseen.
 That decision may carry regrets, broken relationships, and personal shame.

 Do you have the strength to wear the pain?

 That’s the ultimate test.

 Do not pray for an easy life in the jungle, pray for the strength to endure a difficult one.

 But nowadays, with the focus only on money—mainly the beauty of it—the selfies with the racks of cash placed up to one’s ear (money phone), the green carpet treatment on a bedroom floor, and the flashy videos of falling Benjamin Franklins, as well as the beautiful perks—courtside seats at the NBA game, backstage passes to the hottest hip-hop show, and a cell phone filled with talented photographers from Miami to LA.—being an exotic dancer seems likes a painless walk-in the park; a peaceful twerk on a Sunday afternoon.
 Just another stop at the trap house on the way to the grocery store.